Mahdibenamor/Injectable_mvvm/README.md

 ### Providing custom initializers

-In some cases you'd need to register instances that are asynchronous or singleton instances or just have a custom initializer and that's a bit hard for fmvvm to figure out on its own, so you need to tell fmvvm how to initialize them:
+In some cases you'd need to register instances that are asynchronous or singleton instances or just have a custom initializer and that's a bit hard for flutter_mvvm to figure out on its own, so you need to tell flutter_mvvm how to initialize them:

 ```dart
 @module